 I woke up to a white light and for a moment I thought I had died.
 Then, gradually, the sound of a constant beep and soft voices reached my ears.
 An overly clean, chemical smell filled my nose, and the weight of a blanket pressed down on me.
 I can now see the ceiling, with its fluorescent lights and tiles.
 I sit up, looking around.
 I appear to be in a hospital.

 "Dude, you're back!
 Ah man, I thought you were a goner!"
 I turn to see Mark seated at my bedside with dark circles under his eyes.

 "A psycho maniac hacked into the game, and planted a virus.
 Apparently, the guy's idea was to cause a malfunction in the headgear, sending an electric wave into the brain.
 Already a thousand people have died!
 As soon as I heard about it, I raced back and yanked the headgear off you.
 Just in time too.
 It sent a small electric shock through my hands, and I thought I was too late because you collapsed onto the floor.
 That was when I called the hospital.
 It turns out you had a seizure, but the doctors said you would live.
 You are a really lucky man."

 I was indeed.
 I never thought I would miss reality, but the alternative has definitely changed that.
 Never again will I do a virtual reality, or an alternative universe.
 I have enough problems with my dreams teleporting me to weird places, but at least I can wake up from those.
 With a glitchy virtual reality, I wouldn't be so sure...

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, awesomeartistWrite a Review